-- Child: Character is round and chubby, no difference between boys and girls except for clothes and hair styles; eyes the size of saucers.
+- Child: Short, round, and chubby.
+No difference between boys and girls except for clothes and hair styles; eyes the size of saucers.

 - Pre-teen: If they hadn't already, kids have now lost the baby fat and are not as short.
 Girls develop A-cup breasts.
 Boys develop baseball caps.
-Eyes begin shrinking.
+Eyes shrink a little bit.

-- Adult: Eyes are smaller, and almond-shaped, although still larger than reality.
-Features become much sharper.
+- Adult: Eyes are smaller again, and almond-shaped, but still larger than in reality.
+Facial features become much sharper.

 - Geezer: A hunched, shrivelled prune of a person who is 3 feet (1 meter) tall, often with a perpetual squint.